cosmofur/EX716/README.md

 Optional Command Line Arguments:

 -c       Will output as a new file named 'filename'.o a 'pre-compiled' object version of the current source file.
 There
-         is no runtime performance benefit to this 'compilation' bit the output will be just spaces and hex digits so it might compress better and certainly would hide the program logic for 'security though obscurity' type distribution.
+         is no runtime performance benefit to this 'compilation' but the output will be just spaces and hex digits so it might compress better and certainly would hide the program logic for 'security though obscurity' type distribution.
 Also object formated input files 'Might' load a bit faster, as the file loader has less to do.